StereoKit/StereoKit/docs/Pages/Reference/Font/FromFile.md

 |String[] fontFiles|A list of file addresses for the font!
 For             example: 'C:/Windows/Fonts/segoeui.ttf'.
 If a glyph is not found,             StereoKit will look in the next font file in the list.|
 |RETURNS: [Font]({{site.url}}/Pages/Reference/Font.html)|A font from the given files, or null if all of the files failed to load properly!
 If any of the given files sucessfully loads, then this font will be a valid asset.|

-Loads a font and creates a font asset from it.